NikolaosGazis/NikolaosGazis/README.md

   - 💡 Concepts: Due to obligations at the University as well as personal interests I have worked on Data Structures, Machine Learning, Program Creation in different languages, Databases, Information Systems, Algorithms, Networks, Application Development, all implemented in the appropriate environments and tools.

-  - 🗣 Languages: Native in Greek🇬🇷, B2 in English🇺🇸, learning Italian🇮🇹, French🇫🇷 and German🇩🇪 on my free time for fun.
+  - 🗣 Languages: Native in Greek 🇬🇷, B2 in English 🇺🇸, learning Italian 🇮🇹, French 🇫🇷 and German 🇩🇪 on my free time for fun.
+'Ode to Joy 🇪🇺'

-  - 👤 Traits: I have a sense of responsibility, organization and intention for cooperation and communication within groups.
+  - 👤 Traits: I pride myself in responsibility, am well organized, and respect the dignity of work in groups and therefore, am prepared to work cooperatively and communicate well.

 <h2 align="left">Connect with me in:</h2>
 <p align="left">